Oh the guilt of literally throwing money in the garbage… (I know I am not the only one who has struggled to stop wasting food)

 Yikes.
 Those were the things I WAS doing.
 Here’s what I do now to avoid waste.

-The new stop wasting food habits
+Create these new habits to stop wasting food habits

 ♥ Don’t buy food you won’t eat.
 I used to tell myself I should try to eat yogurt and melons.
 Both are pretty icky as far as I’m concerned.
 So really what I did was buy, store, and throw away yogurt and melons.
 Madness.

 ♥ Buy what you know you can use.
-This (usually) means no more produce from Costco.
+This (usually) means – for me – no more fresh produce from Costco.
 Saving a couple of bucks isn’t really saving if you’re throwing half of what you buy away.
 Big giant bags of salad aren’t allowed into my house.
 We can’t eat a giant bag of salad before it dies.
 Big tubs of mushrooms on the other hand?
 No problem.
 (I put mushrooms in everything.)
 Two pack of giant roasts?
 Yes please, one to cook and one to freeze.

 ♥ Follow good sense anti-spoilage rules: don’t contaminate dairy/meat/bread, wash your produce with vinegar, store potatoes and onions in the dark.
 Ever notice that where you touch a block of cheese that’s the first place that it gets moldy?
 Bacteria on your fingers can cause spoilage… Same goes for meats and breads.
 Don’t drink out of the milk jug.
 Besides being icky, that will absolutely cause it to go bad faster.
 Bacteria also ruins produce!
 Berries especially tend to last SO much longer if they get a vinegar bath.
 Fill a (clean) sink with room temperature water and a 1/2 cup of white vinegar and soak all your produce as soon as you get home from the store.
 Stuff that comes in those little plastic tubs with all the holes?
 Don’t even unpackage it, just submerge the whole thing!
 By eliminating the bacteria you’re giving them a longer lease on life.
 Let everything drip dry on a tea towel before you put it in the fridge.
 Potatoes and onions are weird little hermits, and they like the dark.
 Just give them what they want.